BrandonHT/DS-Fraud-detection/README.md

-# Fraud detection case
+# Fraud detection
-Fraud detection case for bank transactions.
-Source of data: [https://data.birmingham.gov.uk/dataset/purchase-card-transactions](https://data.birmingham.gov.uk/dataset/purchase-card-transactions)
+Compilation of detection of fraudulent transaction projects using some DS techniques.
+Each project contains its own data set and jupyter notebook, so you can test the solution and develop your solution.